Eastern Orthodox theology: Noetic renewal as spiritual therapy

 A central concept in Eastern Christianity is nous (typically translated "mind" or "understanding"), the apperceptive and relational faculty of attention or awareness which is the center, heart, or spirit of the person.
 Nous is the eye or soul of the person.
 It is the nous that is both logical and intuitive understanding.
 It was humanity's nous that was damaged by Adam's sin and fall and it was this damaged consciousness that each human by birth now receives.

 It is the nous which has to be healed and nourished by means of illumination (see theoria).
-In Orthodox thought, the Church offers a therapeutic treatment for pain, suffering, and the search for value in existence.
-Orthodox Christianity is healing or therapeutic, and works in each individual to overcome their passions (i.e. evil thoughts, pasts, addictions).
+In Eastern Orthodox thought, the Church offers a therapeutic treatment for pain, suffering, and the search for value in existence.
+Eastern Orthodox Christianity is healing or therapeutic, and works in each individual to overcome their passions (i.e. evil thoughts, pasts, addictions).

 As a reorientation of the self, faith (pistis) is sometimes used interchangeably with noesis in Eastern Christianity.
 Faith is the intuitive, noetic experience of the nous or spirit.
 Transformative faith is a gift from God and among his uncreated operations.

 According to anti-Latin polemicist John Romanides, Western Christianity does not offer a spiritual cure for spiritual problems, but expresses salvation as a worldly (religious) goal in the pursuit of happiness, rather than seeking to attain the vision of God and transcend the self.
 Spiritual work is done to reconcile the heart and mind, by putting the mind in the heart, and then contemplating through our intuition.
 According to Lossky, rationalism reduces man and nature to cold mechanical concepts, interpretations and symbols of reality not reality in and of itself.